 Erstwhile thick trade ties between Russia and Ukraine should be a warning signal for India whose dependence on Chinese trade has escalated, tipping the basket of goods significantly in China’s favour.
-While the magical number of US$100 billion was breached in 2021, and reached US$125 billion a year exactly when relations were in deep freeze over the LAC crisis is a point India didn’t highlight.
+While the magical number of India-China trade of US$100 billion was breached in 2021, and reached India-China trade of US$125 billion a year exactly when relations were in deep freeze over the LAC crisis is a point India didn’t highlight.
+India-China trade is expected to escalate in 2023 even though relations between the neighbouring nations get rough in the future.

 China’s trade data for the first quarter of 2022, which came out last week, shows 2022 may be another record year.
 Ananth Krishnan wrote for the Hindu – A sharp increase in India’s imports of Chinese goods in the first quarter of 2022 lifted bilateral trade by 15 percent to a record US$31.96 billion, trade data released by China on Wednesday show.
 Imports surged 28 percent from the year-earlier period to US$27.69 billion.
 India’s exports, however, slumped 26 percent to US$4.87 billion.